esplito/coding-notes/epicreact/react-performance/notes.md

 Example code here: https://github.com/kentcdodds/react-performance/blob/main/src/final/06.extra-3.js

 > To take this a step further, what if somebody wanted to pass a ref to this wrapper component or to the underlying cell component, and we wanted to be able to accept that ref and do something with it?
+>
 > In that case, we're going to need to use React.forwardRef, and then we'll be able to accept that ref, and we can forward that ref right along.
-This is a pretty nice higher-order component for which we can apply this kind of pattern anytime we want to get a specific slice of the state, and we can take advantage of memoization. - Dodds
+This is a pretty nice higher-order component for which we can apply this kind of pattern anytime we want to get a specific slice of the state, and we can take advantage of memoization.
+>
+> Now, if I hit the Profiler and go, then we're solid.
+We are only rendering the components that actually care about this update. - Dodds

 More reading about HOC and forwarding refs:
 * https://reactjs.org/docs/higher-order-components.html